Anna Kirey is the Deputy Director of Campaigns for the Russia and Eurasia Region at Amnesty International.

 PR & Marketing are not only required in for-profit companies, but charities must also manage and raise their profile and brand with the public.

 It is centrally important in these roles to ensure that the message of the campaigns is understood by those it targets, and not misunderstood by others.
-This is vital to ensuring that the charity's brand is protected and that their messages do not cause offense or harm to those they are trying to help.
+This is vital to ensuring that the charity's brand is protected and that their messages do not cause offence or harm to those they are trying to help.

 More information can be found in the PR & Marketing Portfolio, and as you can see, the Third sector involves incorporating roles from many other sectors in order to engage in the charity's missions.